abercrombieHALO/deploymentplan/README.md

 ### Section to Task - `section_to_task`

+This is a list of all sections, along with the task that they are assigned to, and the "location" to which that task belongs (in the HALO sense of "location").
+Optionally, it can also include a column indicating the donor assigned to that section.

 #### Mandatory Columns
 | Column   | Description | Examples |
 | ---     | --- | --- |